comp110-lytle/comp110/site/resources/practice/while-loops-functions.md

 1.2 On line 5, when `print(g(f(3)))` is called, is the code block inside of the `while` loop ever entered?
 Why or why not?

-1.3 What would happen if a line was added to the end of the snipped that said `print(x)`.
+1.3 What would happen if a line was added to the end of the snippet that said `print(x)`.
 Why?

 [Solutions](#conceptual-solutions)